Fall 2020 Move-In

 If you have any cold or flu-like symptoms as move-in day approaches, make the hard choice to stay home until your symptoms have disappeared for 72 continuous hours.
 Do not worry; your space will be waiting for you when you are feeling better.
 We appreciate you helping to keep our campus community safe and setting the right example for other students and campuses.

-Alternatively, you can take your test on the UCR campus at the UCR Student Health Services (adjacent to Lot 15) starting Monday, September 21 through Thursday, September 24 (9:00am -4:00pm).
-You will need to fill out a "Consent For Covid-19 Testing" form before you visit Student Health Services.
+Alternatively, you can take your test on the UCR campus at the UCR Student Health Services (adjacent to Lot 15) starting Monday, September 21 through Thursday, September 24 (9:00am -12noon and 1:00pm - 3:00pm).
+You will need to fill out a "Consent For COVID-19 Testing" form before you visit Student Health Services.
 The form is located under "Forms" on the left navigational pane of the Patient Portal.

 - Bring your Student ID Card.